Liberal Education Program

 Q: How do Lib Ed courses relate to my major?

 Q: In Lib Ed, there are so many courses to choose from.
 Which should I take?

 Q: What does it mean when a course is listed under more than one category?

 Q. Additional questions?

-The Liberal Education Program (“Lib Ed”) is an UMD undergraduate degree requirement for students to take (and pass) courses in a variety of 10 academic categories including; Writing & Information Literacy, Oral Communication & Language, Logic & Quantitative Reasoning, Natural Science, Social Sciences, Humanities, Fine Arts, Global Perspectives, Cultural Diversity in the U.S., and Sustainability.
+The Liberal Education Program (“Lib Ed”) is an UMD undergraduate degree requirement for all students to take courses in a variety of 10 academic categories including; Writing & Information Literacy, Oral Communication & Languages, Logic & Quantitative Reasoning, Natural Sciences, Social Sciences, Humanities, Fine Arts, Global Perspectives, Cultural Diversity in the U.S., and Sustainability.
 At 30-39 credits total, this requirement accounts for a portion of the 120 credits required for graduation.
-The list of the courses approved for the categories, can be found in the Liberal Education section of the undergraduate catalog: Duluth Catalog 2016 - 2017
+LEP is woven within each major from freshman to senior year.
+The list of the courses approved for the categories, can be found in the Liberal Education section of the undergraduate Catalog.

 The idea behind the liberal education program is to develop reflective, informed, and engaged student thinkers.
 In also helps students identify additional areas of interest.
 Liberal Education courses help:

 Develop broad knowledge.

 Develop foundational knowledge and skills

 Develop critical thinking, oral and written communication skills